BPIFA3: Function

 Little is known about BPIFA3's function.
 Due to its high degree of similarity to other members of the BPI/LBP/PLUNC superfamily, it is predicted to have binding activity to lipids such as phospholipids and lipopolysaccharides but this has never been confirmed.

 A putative function of BPIFA3 in bacterial host defense has been suggested.
 Despite a near-exclusive expression of BPIFA3 in testis, only a single report implicates it in any normal or pathological states and that involves Otitis media (OM) in the ear.
 OM is a common disease of early childhood characterized by inflammation of the middle ear cavity and an effort was made to identify genetic risk factors.
 A genome-wide association study was done in the "Raine Study," a longitudinal birth cohort of 2,868 children in which 1532 blood samples drawn at 1,2, and 3 years of age were analyzed for gene expression correlated to a susceptibility to OM.
 Unexpectedly, BPIFA3 and BPIFA1 were the top hits, along with CAPN14 and GALNT14 genes, none of which has previously been implicated in OM.
 The investigators noted that BPIF gene family members encode proteins involved in the early recognition of bacterial pathogens as part of the host defense at the nasopharyngeal, oral and lung entrances, and that expression of BPIFA3 and BPIFA1 may be a logical consequence of chronic bacterial presence in the pus filled, OM infected ear.

-Model organisms

-Model organisms have been used in the study of BPIFA3 function.
-A conditional knockout mouse line, called 1700058C13Riktm1a(KOMP)Wtsi was generated as part of the International Knockout Mouse Consortium program — a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists — at the Wellcome Trust Sanger Institute.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty three tests were carried out on mutant mice, but no significant abnormalities were observed.